arkency/posts/posts/2014-02-10-rails-refactoring-the-aha-moments.md

 ---
-title: "Rails Refactoring: the aha! moments"
 created_at: 2014-02-10 18:21:35 +0100
 publish: true
 author: Andrzej Krzywda
 tags: [ 'rails', 'refactoring']
 newsletter: fearless_refactoring_main
 ---

+# Rails Refactoring: the aha! moments

 Have you ever been stuck with some code?
 Looking at it for minutes, hours, feeling the code smells, but not being able to fix it?